5 Habits to Steal from Organized People

 Credit: Joe Lingeman

+Here’s the truth: When it comes to everyday messes, organized people don’t necessarily have better habits, they just have different inner dialogue.
 For example, I’m the type of person who, behind the closed doors of closets, accumulates piles of papers and boxes without shame.
 Eventually, I reach a point where I can’t tolerate those piles (usually, when I need more space for something else).
 But I know, in the interim, my mess doesn’t indict me as a person.
 Those occasionally disorganized spots are just part of living, and I’ll get to them when I have time and energy.

-My constant cluttered-to-organized pipeline situation got me thinking: What if organization is less about how your space looks at any given moment, and more about your bigger perspective?
-What if being an “organized person” doesn’t mean buying all the right products, but having the right internal dialogue about messes?
+My constant cluttered-to-organized pipeline situation got me thinking: Maybe organization isn’t just about how your space looks at any given moment, but more about your bigger perspective?
+Maybe being an “organized person” isn’t about buying all the right products, but rather developing a calmer, more compassionate inner dialogue about messes?
+To learn more about how to shift my mindset, I spoke to a few pro organizers who help their clients spark new ideas about organized lives all the time.
+Here are five mindset shifts that can help you get there, too.

-Organized people are strategic
+Organized People are Strategic

 • Instead of: “My entryway is covered in boxes, why am I such a mess?”